alexswan10k/nfsr/README.md

 There is currently no way to make a whole library script internal.
 For the time being it is recommended to prefix script with '_', however this may need further consideration.

+Another thing to be aware of is when you create an executable script which is to be run through nfsr, it is likely the script will not be executed from the path where it is contained.
+It is therefore important to use `System.Environment.CurrentDirectory` when getting the executing path instead of `__SOURCE_DIRECTORY__`.

 ### Possible future enhancements
 * Improvement of tree walking algorithm to support order of prescedence and caching